 “We’s the same age now?” he sounds real hopeful.

-“Now don’t be makin’ plans.
+“Now don’t be goin’ makin’ plans.
 I thought you had a girlfriend.”

 “Yeah, but I still wants ya real bad.
 I don’ts think o’ her in bed, jist you.”

 My dick has responded for the first time since forever.
-I’m glad but the perv thing worries me.
+I am glad but the perv thing worries me.

 “Jist say ya wants me too.
 I’ll even let’s ya fuck me like that one time it happened by mistake.”

-I’m leaking already.
-If he keeps talking about it, I’ll mess myself, like he used to do when I teased him about it when he was fourteen.
-Maybe I’m experiencing second puberty.
+I am leaking already.
+If he keeps talking about it, I will mess myself, like he used to do when I teased him about it when he was fourteen.
+Maybe I am experiencing second puberty.
 He notices that my breathing quickened.

 That does it.
 I mess myself.
 My panting tells him everything.

 “Oh my god, my god, oh my god.
-Ah,ah ,yeah….”
-He isn’t quite as quick as me but it makes my dick stay hard thinking about him.
-I’m a definite pervert, picturing his 14 year-old self.
+Ah,ah ,yeah….” he responds.
+He is not quite as quick as me but it makes my dick stay hard thinking about him.
+I am a definite pervert, picturing his 14 year-old self.